mopfel-winrux/bide/docs/architecture.md

 **Level-up detection.** The poll loop compares `prev.skills[sid].level` to `cur.skills[sid].level` and fires toast notifications on change.

+**Welcome Back.** On every poll, a lightweight snapshot (GP, skills, bank, stats, pets) is saved to localStorage.
+On fresh page load, the stored snapshot is compared to the first polled state.
+If the player was away >30s and something meaningful changed, a `WelcomeBackModal` shows the diff (GP, XP, levels, monsters killed, items, pets).

 **Routing.** `App.tsx` wraps everything in `<GameProvider>` and uses:
 - `/` — OverviewPage (skill summary grid)
 - `/skill/:skillId` — SkillPage (action list, XP bar, start/stop, skill-specific bonus panels)